-30% of Emergency services workers suffer any kind of mental health issue compared to 20% of the general population (First Responders: Behavioral Health Concerns, Emergency Response, and Trauma, 2018).
+Emergency service workers face disproportionate mental health challenges due to the nature of their work.
+An estimated 30% of emergency responders worldwide develop a mental health issue, including depression and post traumatic stress disorder (PTSD) (First Responders: Behavioral Health Concerns, Emergency Response, and Trauma, 2018).
+It is estimated that only 20% of the general population will develop these and other mental disorders (First Responders, 2018).
+This data pertains to paid emergency services staff, but the trend likely holds true for those in similar volunteer emergency service roles such as volunteer firefighters or Red Cross emergency services volunteers.
 In emergency service (ES) workers, these mental health disorders are especially present due to the trauma and high stress situations these individuals often face (First Responders, 2018).
 It is important that leaders of any organization in the emergency services sector take the steps necessary to protect their staff and volunteer's health and wellbeing.